open-telemetry/opentelemetry-demo/README-Instana.md

 EOF
 ```

-Deploy the demo using the published Helm chart
+Deploy the demo using the published Helm chart:

 We use custom values file with additional settings for the Instana agent to act as the default OTel traces and metrics receiver, to suppress native Instana tracing so it doesn't clash with the OTel instrumentaion, and to enable Instana to perform full component infrastructure monitoring including the databases.
 ```sh